24 hours customer service +9779849693351

 • Trekker's Information Management System (TIMS) Card.

-• All meals (Breakfast, lunch, and dinner)
+• All meals are provided (Breakfast, lunch, and dinner), along with seasonal fresh fruits after dinner.

-• Lodge Accommodation during the trek.
+• Lodge accommodation throughout the trek.

-• First Aids Kit.
+• First Aid Kit.

-• Kitbag for storing your belongings
+• Kitbag for storing your belongings.

-• Necessary paper works, all government, and local taxes
+• Necessary paperwork, including all government and local taxes.

 Cost Excluded